lykmapipo/Python-Joblib-Cookbook/README.md

 ```

-**Tips:** Adjust the number of items in the list and observe performance changes when caching.
+**Tips:** Adjust the number of items in the list, re-run the codes and observe performance changes when caching.

 ## Memory Mapping Large Arrays